gabrielmcg/Docker-docs/ops/README.md

 <pre class="pre codeblock"><code># ansible-vault edit group_vars/vault</code></pre>

 <p class="p">For Ansible to be able to read the vault, you need to specify a file where the password
-is stored, for instance in a file called <code class="ph codeph">.vault_pass</code>.
+is stored, for instance, in a file called <code class="ph codeph">.vault_pass</code>.
 Once the file is created, take the following precautions to avoid illegitimate access to this file:</p>

 <ol class="ol">